CPR Ratio for Adults, Children, and Infants

 Rate of Compressions

 For adults, the CPR compression rate is 100-120 compressions per minute.
 Chest compression rate refers to the speed or rate of chest compression per minute during CPR.
-For example, a cardiac compression rate of 100 per minute means you can give 100 compressions in 1 minute if there's no need for you to stop to provide ventilation.
+For example, a cardiac compression rate of 100 per minute means you give 100 compressions in 1 minute if there's no need for you to stop to provide ventilation.
 Usually, a lone rescuer performing 100/1 continuous compression will perform about 75 external chest compression per minute due to the need for ventilation breathing.
 You will only do chest compressions without stopping until emergency medical personnel takes over if the victim is intubated.
 In addition, you should minimize any interruptions to achieve a chest compression fraction of 60.

 Depth of Compressions